What is Visual Studio Code?🧐

-Once we landing on this page we have the option to upload your extension, which will then be available in the VS Code marketplace.
+Once we land on this page we have the option to upload your extension, which will then be available in the VS Code marketplace.

-Run the below command to create an extension build package for upload the resulting VSIX file.
+Run the below command to create an extension build package for uploading the resulting VSIX file.
 The VSIX file contains all of the information needed to install and run your extension.

 😍Wow!
-You are created VSIX file Successfully!.
+You are created the VSIX file Successfully!
 It's time to upload your first VS code extension to the VS Code- Marketplace.

 Just follow the few steps to complete to publish the extension to the public.